bartvdbraak/hellob.art/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GPLv3 License.
 Feel free to explore, learn, and have fun!

 ## Get in Touch